-At some point in their sewing experience every person will encounter a pattern that calls for piping (such as the Family Pjs…) or decide they want to add their own for something a bit different.
-Piping is one of those notions that you can buy, but if you’re looking for a a very specific colour or patterned option, your best bet is to make it yourself.
+At some point in their sewing experience, every person will encounter a pattern that calls for piping (such as the Family Pjs or Alphabet Pillows…) or decide they want to add their own for something a bit different.
+Piping is one of those notions that you can buy, but if you’re looking for a very specific color or patterned option, your best bet is to make it yourself.

 Don’t be daunted!
 This is much simpler than you think!

 If your pattern has a piping option, you can easily make it yourself.
 You can use pre-made bias tape or a cotton fabric cut into bias strips.

 - Take a length of bias tape 2 inches longer than needed for your project.
 Press it open flat and then fold it in half and press it again.

 - Using a narrow cotton cording, lay it inside the fold of the bias tape.
 The cording should be at least two inches longer than the bias strip.

 - Pin the bias strip, pinching the cord into the fold.

 - Using a zipper foot stitch with the needle placed at ¼ of an inch from the raw edge.
 Sew with a regular straight stitch down the length of the strip, encasing the cording inside.
 This raw edge